Jasonette/documentation/docs/document.md

 ---

 ##■ title
+There are two ways to set the title of the header bar:

+1. Basic: Simple text
+2. Advanced: Can be a text or an image

+###Basic title

-Set this to change the title on the header bar.
+Simplly set the string to change the title on the header bar.

     {
       "$jason": {